MauroKinderknecht/operating_systems/intro/cli.md

 The first command searches for the unix word, the second one searches for the same word but case-unsensitive and the last one searches for any word that starts with fun.

+## Terminal Text Editors

+Terminal text editors are text editors that run within the terminal or command-line interface.
+They are essential tools for system administrators, developers, and anyone working within a Unix-like environment.
+Some of the most commonly used terminal text editors include `nano`, `vim`, and `emacs`.

+### Nano

+Nano is a simple, user-friendly text editor that is easy to learn and use.
+It provides basic text editing capabilities and is ideal for beginners.

+#### Basic Commands

+- `nano filename`: Open or create a file with the specified name.
+- `Ctrl + O`: Save the file (write out).
+- `Ctrl + X`: Exit nano.
+- `Ctrl + K`: Cut the current line.
+- `Ctrl + U`: Paste the cut line.

+### Vim

+Vim (Vi IMproved) is a powerful and highly configurable text editor that is an enhanced version of the older vi editor.
+It has a steeper learning curve but offers extensive features for advanced text editing.

+#### Basic Commands

+- `vim filename`: Open or create a file with the specified name.
+-	`i`: Switch to Insert mode (for inserting text).
+-	`Esc`: Switch back to Normal mode.
+-	`:w` Save the file (write).
+-	`:q` Quit vim.
+-	`:wq` Save and quit.
+-	`:q!` Quit without saving.